Tampa/servicemaster/README.md

 meson install -C builddir
 ```

-For Archlinux users: There is 'servicemaster-bin' in the AUR.
+For Archlinux users: There is 'servicemaster-bin' and the most uptodate version "servicemaster-git" in the AUR.

 ServiceMaster in 'Kitty' terminal and 'Monokai' theme:
 ![ss1](sm-kitty-monokai.png)